dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/Usage-Options.md

 ### Free Hosted Account

-Sign up for a free hosted account at <a href="http://www.dreamfactory.com">www.dreamfactory.com</a>.
-A free hosted account allows you to try out DreamFactory.
-It has the same capabilities as the installed open source packages listed below (except for server-side scripting) but is not for deploying production applications.
+Sign up for a free developer account at <a href="http://www.dreamfactory.com">www.dreamfactory.com</a>.
+A developer account is hosted by DreamFactory and lets you try out the software.
+A developer account has all the same capabilities as the installed open source package (except for server-side scripting), but is only a sandbox environment for trying out DreamFactory.

 ### Install on IaaS Cloud